Settings, Layers & Offline Maps

 Custom Rasters & Caching

 Add Custom Raster brings in your own tile source.
-Auto-Cache keeps online tiles you've viewed so they reappear offline, and Download Current Selection pre-caches the area on screen; Clear Auto-Cache frees that space.
+Auto-Cache keeps online tiles you've viewed so they reappear offline, and Download Current Selection / Download For GPX Track pre-cache whole areas (see below); Clear Auto-Cache frees the browsing cache.

 Theme & Language